Vietnam.vn - Nền tảng quảng bá Việt Nam

 Northeast Asia

 * Russian helicopter suspected of violating Japanese airspace : On October 31, a Russian helicopter is believed to have entered the airspace above the waters off the Nemuro Peninsula in eastern Hokkaido at around 12:44 p.m.
-Immediately afterwards, Japan Air Self-Defense Force (JADSF) fighter jets were scrambled to respond to the violation by the above-mentioned aircraft.
+Immediately afterward, Japan Air Self-Defense Force (JADSF) fighter jets were scrambled to respond to the violation by the above-mentioned aircraft.

-For its part, the Japanese Defense Ministry said that the Tokyo government had “sent a stern protest to Moscow over the incident through diplomatic channels.”
+For its part, the Japanese Defense Ministry said the Tokyo government had “sent a stern protest to Moscow over the incident through diplomatic channels.”

 RELATED NEWS